 Every steak deserves a nice bold red wine to allow it to reach it's full potential!
 We typically turn to a big bold blended red, or a Cabernet Sauvignon, Malbec, Bordeaux, Brunello di Montalcino, Primitivo/Zynfandel, or Petite Syrah.

-We especially love Washington or California red wines with a flavorful steak dish like this Peppercorn Crusted Steak and Brandy Cream Sauce.
-One of our faves right now is Mullan Road Cellars Red Wine Blend or Cabernet Sauvignon.
+We especially love a French Bordeaux, Washington red wines (like Mullan Road Cellars Red Wine Blend) or California cabs with a flavorful steak dish like this Peppercorn Crusted Steak and Brandy Cream Sauce.
 The ultimate goal here is to find a wine that is big enough to handle the richness of the dish and you are set.

 We hope you enjoy this recipe for Peppercorn Crusted Steak and Brand Cream Sauce!
 If you give it a try, leave us a comment below or tag us on Instagram @cooking_with_wine!